Analysis | What Happens to Indexes and Funds That Need to Dump Russia?

 1. Why does being in an index matter?

 Indexes are replicated, tracked and competed against by investment vehicles ranging from U.S.-based exchange-traded funds (ETFs) to Middle Eastern sovereign wealth funds to Asian pension funds.
 Even though Russian assets account for a small percentage of broad emerging-market indexes, it’s a huge amount of money.
-An estimated $842 billion in assets is tracking JPMorgan Chase & Co.’s bond indexes, which have so far kept existing Russian bonds in their ranks as the managers review next steps.
+An estimated $842 billion in assets tracks JPMorgan Chase & Co.’s bond indexes -- gauges that are now set to cut Russian bonds.
 Index provider MSCI Inc. -- which is ditching Russian equities from its emerging-market gauge -- has more than $16 trillion in assets benchmarked to its products overall.
 Beyond dollars, the indexes are also an important symbol of acceptance in the mainstream global financial community.

 2. Why are Russian assets being removed?